-The target audiences of this Supplement include:
+The target audience of this Supplement includes:

-- City officials
+- city officials

-- Town planners
+- town planners

-- Urban developers
+- urban developers

-- Infrastructure providers
+- infrastructure providers

-- Network operators
+- network operators

-- The public
+- the public.

 This Supplement provides guidance on the implementation of good policies for wireless networks and promotes the efficient deployment of SSC strategies.